ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 No weightage is provided to any field\s but exact match strategy is adopted for demographic address

 The system receives authentication service request with the parameters: id, Con, reqTime, txnId, UA code, API_Version, UA_Licensekey, SA_license key, idType, Id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, addrLine1Pri, addrLine2Pri, addrLine3Pri cityPri, statePri,, countryPri, pcPri, msPri = E (Exact), LangPri, addrLine1Sec, addrLine2Sec, addrLine3Sec, citySec, stateSec, countrySec, pcSec, msSec = E (Exact), LangSec.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition)
 1. Validate if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-2. The system validates if each of the address line items (addrLine1Pri, addrLine2Pri, addrLine3Pri, cityPri, statePri, countryPri, pcPri) in the i/p parameter is same as the address line items (saved in the primary language) against the mapped UIN/VID of the resident in the auth database
+2. The system validates if each of the address line items (addrLine1Pri, addrLine2Pri, addrLine3Pri, cityPri, statePri, countryPri, pcPri) in the i/p parameter is same as the address line items (saved in the primary language) against the mapped UIN/VID of the resident in the auth database.
+Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
-3. The system validates if each of the address line items (addrLine1Sec, addrLine2Sec, addrLine3Sec, citySec, stateSec, countrySec, pcSec) in the i/p parameter is same as the address line items (saved in the secondary language) against the mapped UIN/VID of the resident in the auth database
+3. The system validates if each of the address line items (addrLine1Sec, addrLine2Sec, addrLine3Sec, citySec, stateSec, countrySec, pcSec) in the i/p parameter is same as the address line items (saved in the secondary language) against the mapped UIN/VID of the resident in the auth database.
+Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 4. Constructs the response to the requesting source with Res (Y/N), txnId (same as request), timestamp_Res of response, error code
 5. Provides UIN token, idType, indication of type of attribute was used for Auth (“Id->Name_Primary” or/and “Id->Name_Secondary”, ad->Address line 1, ad->Address line 2, ad->city, ad->state, ad->country, ad->pc etc, fad, Bio, Bio_Type, pin, OTP) and what attribute matched (“Id->namePri” or/and “Id->nameSec”, ad->addrLine1Pri, ad->addrLine2Pri, ad->addrLine3Pri, ad->cityPri, ad->statePri, ad->countryPri, ad->pcPri, ad->addrLine1Sec, ad->addrLine2Sec, ad->addrLine3Sec, ad->citySec, ad->stateSec, ad->countrySec, ad->pcSec, fad, Bio, Bio_Type, pin, OTP), reqTime, API_Version, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 6. The system proceeds to send  Notification -SMS and ‘E-mail’ user stories.